Waste Prevention Program

 Data from 2015-2016

 The USDA estimates that 30-40% of all food produced in the US ends up in a landfill.
-While composting is a great way to process food scraps, preventing food waste in the first place is a more efficient strategy for reducing waste.
+Preventing food waste and making sure nutritious food is used and consumed in the first place is the most efficient reduction strategy.
 At home we can make just enough, shop wisely and manage leftovers to prevent food waste.
-Leftover edible foods from homes and businesses can often be donated to meal programs, food banks or livestock operations for a better use of food resources.
+Leftover edible foods still whole or in their original sealed packaging can often be donated from homes and businesses to meal programs, food banks or livestock operations for a better use of food resources.
+Furthermore, resources and policy exist to support safe donation of edible food to those in need, from national and state Good Samaritan Laws to established food recovery and donation codes and processes with local health jurisdictions.

 An infographic showing the Waste Management Hierarchy has 4 steps.